Divide-By-0/blog/content/posts/things.md

 **[Enro Face Masks](https://enro.com/collections/adults) - $20**.
 [Wirecutter tested](https://www.nytimes.com/wirecutter/reviews/best-cloth-face-masks/) face masks for filtration and comfort, and this won both hands down.
 It claims a PM0.1 filter, and tested consistently with that claim.
 It also maintains high filtration for a few washes (but becomes half as effective at 50 washes; I usually lose mine before 10).
 I use it in any place with asbestos risk as well; it's not a cure-all but it's better than any other mask for that.
 **[Shirt Stays](https://amzn.to/3N23Ckf) - $13.** Connect your dress shirt to your socks.
 Critical for formal dress shirts for me, to avoid it bunching up and look bad.
 **[Neck Gaiter](https://amzn.to/43PkT68) - $15.** Tighter and smaller than a scarf, critical in cold weather.
 **[Oura Ring](https://ouraring.com) - $300 + $72/year.** I actually find this most useful to feel comfortable consuming caffeine; I don't want to lose access to my own body's tiredness signals, but I find the Oura recommendations to be a decent enough substitute on those days.
 It's also cool to see the sleep staging -- I wish their timezone tracking was better; it often screws up data when flying, which is when I most want the data.
 I got it before the subscription, so I don't have to pay; with the subscription, it might be more worth it to get a secondhand gen 2 off of eBay instead.
+I wish there were better analyses, beyond just sleep staging; i.e. it could automatically determine the weather where the ring was that night, and post correlation plots of sleep with weather like [the Sleep Cycle app does](https://play.google.com/store/apps/details?id=com.northcube.sleepcycle&hl=en_US&gl=US).
+I use [this Sleep as Android app](https://play.google.com/store/apps/details?id=com.urbandroid.sleep&hl=en_US&gl=US) for lucid dreaming cues when sleeping alone, but long term I hope to cultivate higher awareness instead.

 # Backpack